AtsukoCoffey/healthy-food-club/README.md

 ## Session Schedule
 ![Session schedule](assets/images/readme-img/feat-session-schedule.png "Session schedule")

 This feature informs future session dates, lecture titles and cooking menus with pictures.

+In my wireframe, I was thinking the sesseion schedule layout would be the same as the info page content's layout because both are list items.
+But the session schedule won't be a long list, so kept diagonally layout for larger screen size for more atractive looking.

 ## Where To Find us
 ![Where to find us](assets/images/readme-img/feat-wheretofind1.png "Where to find us")